shree-uk/shree-uk/README.md

 ## Run website locally.

-To run the website locally, run the following commands.
+To run the website locally, follow below steps.
+This will Build the site and outputs a static site to a directory called `_site` and then serve the website.

-`jekyll build` - Builds the site and outputs a static site to a directory called `_site`.
+`jekyll build`

 `jekyll serve`